phihungtf/teamBaDao_Lab1/docs/report.md

 ssh localhost
 ```

-We encounter the error `ssh: connect to host localhost port 22: Connection refused`, so we run the following commands:
+We encounter the error `ssh: connect to host localhost port 22: Connection refused`, so we run the following commands [^1]:

 ```bash
 sudo apt remove openssh-server